okta/okta.github.io/_source/_posts/2018-07-19-basic-crud-react-and-spring-boot.md

 export default Home;
 ```

-And, change `app/src/App.js` to use React Router to navigate between components.
+Also, change `app/src/App.js` to use React Router to navigate between components.

 ```jsx
 import React, { Component } from 'react';